 The above exchange rate is given for information because is variable.

 See your doctor before you travel.
-It is recommended that you obtain insurance covering health care expenses as well as medical evacuation or repatriation before you leave home.
+It is also recommended to take out insurance covering medical expenses and repatriation before your trip.
 Douala and Yaoundé count several hospitals and medical institutions, as well as quality medical practitioners and health specialists.Vaccinations

 Vaccination for yellow fever is mandatory before flying to Cameroon.
 Proof of vaccination is required upon arrival.

 It is recommended to have updated vaccines as usually required (diphtheria, typhoid, tetanus, polio, hepatitis A and B).
-Vaccination against rabies may also be advised.
+Vaccination against rabies and meningococcal meningitis may also be advised.

 For more information, contact the Air France Vaccination Centre: